 Members of groups underrepresented in ocean science and engineering are encouraged to apply.
 WHOI actively recruits underrepresented minorities in ocean science as defined by the National Science Foundation (African-, Hispanic- and Native-Americans, and Pacific Islanders) in all of our education programs, as well as programs of the Woods Hole Diversity Initiative, such as the Woods Hole Partnership Education Program.
 More information can be obtained by contacting: firstname.lastname@example.org.

 In addition to the on-line application form, the following are required:

-- At least three letters of recommendation from professors or others familiar with the applicant's academic credentials (Recommendation forms are available through the link on the References page.);
+- At least two letters of recommendation from professors or others familiar with the applicant's academic credentials (References will not be contacted automatically, please send them to the References page.)

 - A research statement, no longer than three double-spaced, typewritten pages, that addresses the following five questions:

 - How would a summer of research at WHOI benefit your education and career plans?

 - What skills do you expect to obtain from this research experience?

 - What qualities and characteristics will you bring to our program as a result of your work/activities/other life experiences?

 - Have you previously been involved in research projects as part of your classwork, a job or an internship?
 If so, what did you gain from this experience?

 - What areas of marine research are you interested in and why?
 You may refer to a specific lab at WHOI or a general area, see WHOI Departments and WHOI Areas of Research